fnadalin/GBC_SUM159PT_paper/README.md

 $ bash RUN_Visvader_analysis.sh
 ```

+The output of the analysis is the result of the Scissor method when the input phenotype of a cell is whether it shows association with an input gene signature (the subpopulation signature in this case).
+It also outputs the significance of the phenotype with respect to a clustering of the cells.

 #### 9.1.
 Curated Cancer Cell Atlas (3CA) meta-programs [Gavish *et al.*, 2023]

 We downloaded the top 50 significant genes for the tumour meta-programs from [Gavish *et al.*].
 The table is stored in data/3CA.